-- 58. The Fund has adopted a Risk Management Strategy to: - a) Identify key risks to the achievement of the Funds objectives. - b) Assess the risks for likelihood and impact. - c) Identify mitigating controls. - d) Allocate responsibility for the mitigating controls. - 59.
-Officers are responsible for maintaining a risk register detailing the risk features in a)-d) above, for reviewing and updating it on a regular basis, and reporting the outcome of the review to the Nottinghamshire Pension Fund Committee. - 60.
-The Risk Register is a key part of the strategy as it identifies the main risks to the operation of the Fund, prioritising the risks identified and detailing the actions required to further reduce the risks involved. - 61.
+- 57. The Fund has adopted a Risk Management Strategy to: - a) Identify key risks to the achievement of the Funds objectives. - b) Assess the risks for likelihood and impact. - c) Identify mitigating controls. - d) Allocate responsibility for the mitigating controls. - 58.
+Officers are responsible for maintaining a risk register detailing the risk features in a)-d) above, for reviewing and updating it on a regular basis, and reporting the outcome of the review to the Nottinghamshire Pension Fund Committee. - 59.
+The Risk Register is a key part of the strategy as it identifies the main risks to the operation of the Fund, prioritising the risks identified and detailing the actions required to further reduce the risks involved. - 60.
 A key part of managing the investment risk is by ensuring that the Fund is invested through an adequate number of suitably qualified investment managers and by requiring managers to hold a diversified spread of assets.
-As the Pool takes over implementation of the assets, Nottinghamshire Pension Fund Committee's role will increasingly be to hold them to account. - 62.
-The Fund has a significant allocation to UK assets within its investment portfolio, including 35% of its listed equity allocation.
-This overweight is considered appropriate as it avoids currency risk, and is within the same economic environment as the liabilities the Pension Fund exists to match.
-The correlation between UK and overseas markets has increased significantly over recent time, reflecting the increasing globalisation of the market and this is especially true for larger UK companies. - 63.
-The Fund takes into account exchange rate risks when deciding the balance between holding of UK and overseas equities.
+As the Pool takes over implementation of the assets, Nottinghamshire Pension Fund Committee's role will increasingly be to hold them to account. - 61.
+The correlation between UK and overseas markets has increased significantly over recent time, reflecting the increasing globalisation of the market.
+The Fund will take into account exchange rate risks when deciding the balance between holding of UK and overseas equities.
 As a long term investor, the Fund does not undertake currency hedging itself.
-The complexities and risks of hedging currency exposure are recognised and no case is identified for engaging in a general currency hedging programme at present.
-The Fund has benefitted from the weakening of sterling, a benefit which would have been lost had a hedging programme been in place.
-Individual managers may hedge currency risks but only with prior approval from the Fund. - 64.
+Individual managers may hedge currency risks but only with prior approval from the Fund. - 62.
 In addition, the following advisory guidelines will apply.
 These guidelines will be reviewed from time to time and if changes are made these will be incorporated into a revised Investment Strategy Statement, and amendments will be published. - Not more than 20% of the Fund to be invested in unlisted securities (this excludes real estate). - No direct underwriting without prior approval. - No direct involvement in derivatives (including currency options) without prior approval.